 Need a Drug Test in Raleigh, NC?
-Accuracy First Diagnostics has many drug testing locations in Raleigh, NC and the surrounding areas.
+Accuracy First Diagnostics has many drug testing locations in Raleigh, NC and the Tri-City Region (Triangle).
 Our drug testing centers provide urine drug testing, hair follicle drug testing, and alcohol testing.
 Our drug screening services are provided for employers in need of a pre-employment drug test, random drug test, post-accident drug test, or a DOT Test.

 Test locations do not accept payment and require a "Donor Pass" at the time of testing.